jave3737/sirvimalot/README.md

 * Download and install 32-bit version of [Python 3.6.0](https://www.python.org/downloads/release/python-360/)
     * Or whatever version of python is required by gVim.
 If you type `:version` you should see something along the lines of `--DDYNAMIC_PYTHON3_DLL="\python36.dll\"` so you will need that version of python
     * When installing make sure to "Add to Path" or you will have to manually add the path of the executable to the environmental variable "path"
+* Download the latest windows binary version for ripgrep [here](https://github.com/BurntSushi/ripgrep/releases)
+    * extract the folder
+    * make a new folder in the C: drive, call it 'executables'
+    * add the rg.exe to the 'executables' folder
+    * edit your $PATH environmental variable to include the 'executables' directory
+    * open the command prompt and type `rg --help` to make sure it is working
+* Download the cygwin setup [here](https://www.cygwin.com/)
+    * search for `ctags`
+    * install ctags
+    * edit your $PATH environmental variable to include the directory where all the cygwin .bin files are
+    * open the command prompt and type `ctags` to make sure that it is properly installed

 ## Windows Configuration
 * Add an environmental variable `$HOME` with path of the directory that you will refer to as your HOME directory.